 My entrepreneurial endeavors started circa 1986 when I wrote a cutting edge Bible Translation PC Application pre-Microsoft Windows.
 Ten years later I had built my first commercial project which I did from A-Z...the electronics, mechanical & assembly, firmware, desktop application, sales & marketing.
 More recent endeavors have included building an e-commerce air purifier store.

 As an author I've published a novel and penned an award winning screenplay.
 I've also written a few technical White Papers.

-I have a keen interest in blockchain technologies and actively work on personal hobby projects.
+I have a keen interest in various technology subject matter (like blockchains) and actively work on personal hobby projects.

 During my time in the ministry I spent many years immersed in Biblical studies including New Testament Greek.
-I preached numerous sermons to audiences ranging in size from hundreds to thousands and faced a crisis of conscience that resulted in a separation from the ministry and religion in 1998.
+I preached numerous sermons to audiences ranging in size from hundreds to thousands but stepped aside from the public ministry in 1998.

 Finally, I'm the proud father of 2 wonderful boys.

 Advisory role that includes Class III implantable design, solving difficult technical issues across multiple projects, oversight of safety critical software design patterns and static analysis techniques.